 Students will also develop a critical insight into the organizations and structures responsible for sport.
 They will appraise and evaluate the effects of sport on the participant.
 They will develop the moral and ethical foundations necessary to assume leadership roles in the sport, fitness, recreation, and leisure industry.

 Questions?
-Contact Associate Professor of Physical Education Jim Thomas.
+Contact Associate Professor of Kinesiology and Sport Studies Jim Thomas.